rohnugu/base-drafts/draft-ietf-quic-http.md

 Each side MUST initiate a single control stream at the beginning of the connection and send its SETTINGS frame as the first frame on this stream.
-Only one control stream is permitted; receipt of a second stream which claims to be a control stream MUST be treated as a connection error of type HTTP_TOO_CONTROLLING.
+Only one control stream per peer is permitted; receipt of a second stream which claims to be a control stream MUST be treated as a connection error of type HTTP_TOO_CONTROLLING.
 If the control stream is closed at any point, this MUST be treated as a connection error of type HTTP_CLOSED_CRITICAL_STREAM.

-Since most connection-level concerns will be managed by QUIC, the primary use of the control streams will be for the SETTINGS frame when the connection opens and for PRIORITY frames subsequently.

 A pair of unidirectional streams is used rather than a single bidirectional stream.
 This allows either peer to send data as soon they are able.
 Depending